 Join us in making the holidays more meaningful.
 Elevate your gift-giving this holiday season to create long-lasting change around the world.
 Happy and impactful shopping!

-Gifts that support women and girls
+Gifts that support women and youth

 RefuSHE Scarves – RefuSHE supports women impacted by trauma or conflict to express themselves creatively while learning tangible entrepreneurial skills.
 RefuSHE’s social enterprise is a step in the journey toward independence and a new life after war and conflict.
 Support women in the RefuSHE community by purchasing ethically, hand-made scarves for your loved ones.
 70% of the 160 artisans who have been a part of the Artisan Collective are now economically independent.